 Step 4: Plan Your SEO and SEM

-Since inbound marketing will be a huge part of your marketing strategy, you will need to invest in SEO and Pay-Per-Click search marketing to let your contents be found.
+Since inbound marketing will be a huge part of your marketing strategy, you will need to invest in SEO for B2B companies and Pay-Per-Click search marketing to let your content be found.
 While it’s true that search volumes are generally lower in the B2B environment, you also have fewer competitions.
 SEO and SEM are still underutilized by B2B marketers, so this is a great potential to tap on.

 SEO and SEM are pretty broad subjects by themselves, and so check out previous guides on those subject here. (link) Yet, here are some key principles to consider: